swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

-system. `Async[Throwing]Stream` aims to support backpressure by providing a configurable buffer and returning `Async[Throwing]Stream.Continuation.YieldResult` which contains the current buffer depth from the `yield(:)` method.
-However, only providing the current buffer depth on `yield(:)` is not enough to bridge a backpressured system into an asynchronous sequence since this can only be used as a "stop" signal but we are missing a signal to indicate resuming the production.
+system. `Async[Throwing]Stream` aims to support backpressure by providing a configurable buffer and returning `Async[Throwing]Stream.Continuation.YieldResult` which contains the current buffer depth from the `yield()` method.
+However, only providing the current buffer depth on `yield()` is not enough to bridge a backpressured system into an asynchronous sequence since this can only be used as a "stop" signal but we are missing a signal to indicate resuming the production.
 The only viable backpressure strategy that can be implemented with the current API is a timed